 Almost all Hindu rituals begin with lighting up incense.
 Apart from making the ambience purer and fitter for religious ceremonies and meditation, the incense also fills the air with pleasant fragrance and acts as an organic disinfectant dispelling away insects that might prove a distraction while offering religious devotion to the almighty or during meditation.
 Incense has an unparalleled soothing and relaxation effect on the mind.
 A relaxed mind in turn is more receptive and suitable to perform meditation.
 The practice of burning incense also has a symbolic significance in Hindu Philosophy.
 The Hindu Philosophy preaches us all sacrifice for the betterment of the society.
 On the lines of this philosophy, incense burns itself completely or in other words sacrifices itself entirely for the betterment of the atmosphere and to please the senses of the devotees to experience enlightenment by meeting with the Supreme Being.
 Thus symbolically, the incense sacrifices itself for a greater cause.

 The Indian Incense on the lines of principles of Ayurveda is primarily made up of five major classes of ingredients.
-These are:

 - Ether (fruits): for example star anise

 - Water (Stems and Branches): for example cedar wood, sandalwood and frankincense

 - Earth (Roots): for example ginger, turmeric, Costus root and Indian Spikenard

 - Fire (flowers): for example clove and jasmine

 - Air (leaves) : for example patchouli